 – Materials: for each patrol, three 8-foot spars, one 20-foot lashing rope, and one, strong 10-foot rope for suspension

 – Method: On signal, the patrol members lash the three spars into a sturdy tripod with the 20-foot lashing rope.
 When finished, they set up the tripod, tie a bowline in one end of the 10-foot rope, and place the bowline loop over the tripod’s center leg.
 Then they tie a bowline in the free end, high enough that the loop cannot touch the ground.
-One Scout steps up into the bowline’s loop and stands there, holding his balance by hanging onto the line coming down from the top of the tripod.
+One Scout steps up into the bowline’s loop and stands there, holding their balance by hanging onto the line coming down from the top of the tripod.
 As necessary, Scouts can steady the tripod’s legs so they don’t slip.

 JOINING STAVES (wide, in or out) View Video